New Zealand torches Ireland to reach Rugby World Cup semifinals | The Japan Times

 Henshaw finally got Ireland on the scoreboard with a try in the 69th minute, but New Zealand replied in typically brilliant fashion through Bridge before a penalty try gave Ireland another score.

-Jordie Barrett gave the scoreline a more emphatic slant with a final try in the 79th minute.
+Jordie Barrett gave the scoreline a more emphatic slant with a final try in the 79th minute, setting the scene for next Saturday’s titanic semifinal clash against England.

+“I’m looking forward to playing them,” said Hansen.
+“That will be a massive challenge, but I don’t think tonight is the time to think about that.
+Test matches are very hard work from Sunday to Saturday and you have to take a bit of time to step off the merry-go-round and relax.

+“It’s a special moment, one that people in New Zealand can be proud of and one that the players can be proud of.
+We won’t think about England until tomorrow.”

 IN FIVE EASY PIECES WITH TAKE 5